Frequently Asked Questions

 Q: When did the study begin?
 And how many more years will the study continue?

 Q: I’m moving away from Boston.
-Can I still participate in the study?
+Can I still collect samples for the study?

 Q: What happens to my samples after I collect them?

 A: Once we receive your samples, they are processed by our trained lab staff and stored in the Alice S Marriott Biorepository.
-Your samples will only be labeled with your study ID number and no identifying information, to ensure confidentiality of our participants.
+Your samples are labeled with your study ID number and no identifying information, to ensure confidentiality of our participants.
 All of the samples are stored in large -80 °C freezers until researchers are ready to use them for scientific investigation.

 Q: I lost part of my sample collection kit.
 What should I do?